treolabs/treopim/docs/en/user-guide/products.md

 Please, note that you can link the same category to the product twice, but with different scopes – `Global` or `Channel`.

-To assign a category (or several categories) to the product record, use the `Select` option from the actions menu located in the upper right corner of the `PRODUCT CATEGORIES` panel:
+To assign the already existing category (or several categories) to the product record, use the `Select` option from the actions menu located in the upper right corner of the `PRODUCT CATEGORIES` panel:

 ![Adding categories](../../_assets/products/categories-select.jpg)